idanhauser/WebApplication-EvolutionEngine-Timetable/README.md

 ALGORITHM INFO

-individual - a TT solution
+Individual - a TT solution

-fitness - the grade of a solution (range of 0 – 100)
+Fitness - the grade of a solution (range of 0 – 100)

-population - a group of solutions each generation contains a population
+Population - a group of solutions

+Each generation contains a population